(866) 508-4326 Make a Payment

 Payment Deferral or Partial Claim

-A payment deferral lets you move missed payments to the end of your loan.
-This means you won't have to pay the deferred amount right away, but you'll still owe it later—usually when you pay off your loan, refinance, or sell your home.
+A payment deferral lets you move missed payments to the end of your loan — you won't have to pay the deferred amount right away, but you'll still owe it later when you sell, refinance, or pay off your loan.

-Important: Deferred payments are not forgiven—they're simply postponed, usually to the end of your loan term.
+• Deferral: Moves missed payments to the end of your loan term.

-• Partial Claim: Works similarly, but your missed payments become a second lien on your home, separate from your main mortgage.
+• Partial Claim: Missed payments become a second lien on your home.

 Loan Modification

-A loan modification changes the terms of your existing mortgage to help make your payments more manageable.
+A loan modification changes the terms of your existing mortgage to make payments more manageable.
 This typically involves:

 • Adding past-due amounts back into your loan balance